BetterThanTomorrow/calva/docs/PULL_REQUEST_TEMPLATE.md

 - [ ] Tests
   - [ ] Tested the particular change
   - [ ] Figured if the change might have some side effects and tested those as well.
-  - [ ] Smoke tested the extension as such.
+  - [ ] Sanity tested the extension with my changes.
-  - [ ] Tested the VSIX built from the PR (so, after you've submitted the PR).
-You'll find the artifacts by clicking _Show all checks_ in the CI section of the PR page, and then _Details_ on the `ci/circleci: build` test.
 - [ ] Referenced the issue I am fixing/addressing _in a commit message for the pull request_.
   - [ ] If I am fixing the issue, I have used [GitHub's fixes/closes syntax](https://help.github.com/en/articles/closing-issues-using-keywords)
   - [ ] If I am fixing just part of the issue, I have just referenced it w/o any of the "fixes” keywords.